Science educator Lacey Wieser shares three ways to identify if you’re using high-quality science materials in your classroom.

 Quality materials provide common entry points and opportunities for students to ask their own questions, collect their own evidence, and construct their own explanations connected to science content.

 In examining science materials, it’s a good idea to take a look at how the learning objectives are presented to both the teacher and the student.
 It should be clear how each objective relates not only to the performance expectations but to the larger standards for a particular grade-level or grade band.
-Assessments play a role here as well: how students are evaluated must be directly connected to what the materials present and the knowledge kids are spending their time building.
+Assessments play a role here as well: how students are evaluated must be directly connected to what the materials present and the knowledge students are spending their time building.

-I believe that only through working together can we ensure all students have access to science education that will prepare them to be citizens who can make informed decisions and leaders who can work together to discover and develop solutions to our most urgent challenges.
+Only through working together can we ensure all students have access to science education that will prepare them to be citizens who can make informed decisions and leaders who can work together to discover and develop solutions to our most urgent challenges.